Skip to main content

 }

-A POST request sends new information to the server to create something that does not yet exist.
-This is like officially adding a new player to the squad.
+A POST request sends new information to the server to create something that does not yet exist like adding a new player to the squad.

 new_player = {